Your Holiday Essentials

 Day 1 – Arrival

 Fly London to St Petersburg and check-in to our hotel for four nights.
-This evening your guide will give an introductory lecture before a welcome dinner.
+This evening your expert historian will give an introductory lecture before a welcome dinner.

 Day 2 – The Winter Palace

 We spend a full day in the Hermitage Museum, the main building of which is the Winter Palace, the former residence of the Russian Monarchy.
 Founded by Catherine the Great, embellished by each of her successors, and then massively enriched by Bolshevik confiscations and Red Army seizures in conquered Germany.
 The collection not only displays a history of Russian art but is incredibly varied, ranging from Greek antiquities to post-impressionist masterpieces.
 Equally impressive are the lavishly decorated State Rooms, testament to the incredible wealth and extravagant tastes of the Tsars.